Carpal tunnel syndrome | Mate kāwititanga o te ringa

 • Injury to your wrist.

-Carpal tunnel syndrome is usually diagnosed by your doctor or physiotherapist.
-They will perform a physical examination and ask questions to learn more about your symptoms.
-For example, they will ask about the numbness or tingling you feel, where and when you feel it, and for how long.
+Carpal tunnel syndrome is usually diagnosed by your healthcare provider or physiotherapist.
+They’ll examine your hand and wrist and ask questions to learn more about your symptoms.
+For example, they’ll ask about the numbness or tingling you feel, where and when you feel it, and for how long.

-Further testing is only required if they want to rule out other conditions that have similar symptoms.
-Other tests that your doctor may recommend can include:
+Further testing is only needed if they want to rule out other conditions that have similar symptoms.
+Other tests that may be recommended include:

-• Blood tests – if your doctor suspects an underlying condition, such as diabetes, rheumatoid arthritis or underactive thyroid.
+• blood tests – if it's thought you may have an underlying condition such as diabetes, rheumatoid arthritis or underactive thyroid.

 • X-ray – to exclude other causes of wrist pain, such as arthritis or a fracture.

-Once your problem is diagnosed as carpal tunnel syndrome, you and your health professional will make a treatment plan.
+Once your problem is diagnosed as carpal tunnel syndrome, your healthcare provider will make a treatment plan with you.

 Self-care

-Self-care is the first option, particularly if your symptoms are mild or have started during pregnancy.
-You may be able to ease your discomfort by:
+Self-care is the first option when treating carpal tunnel syndrome, particularly if your symptoms are mild or have started during pregnancy.
+See the self-care section below for things you can do to help ease your symptoms.

 Other treatment

-If self-care does not relieve your symptoms within a few weeks, or you notice a reduction in the size of the muscles at the base of your thumb, talk to your doctor or physiotherapist.
-If you leave the condition untreated while your symptoms get worse, permanent nerve and muscle damage can occur.
-There are a range of treatments available.
+If self-care doesn’t relieve your symptoms within a few weeks, or you notice that the muscles at the base of your thumb look smaller than usual (this is known as muscle wasting), talk to your healthcare provider or physiotherapist.
+Permanent nerve and muscle damage can occur if your carpal tunnel syndrome gets worse and isn’t treated.

 • Physiotherapy or hand therapy may be helpful.
-It can improve the mobility of your wrist bones and the flexibility of soft tissues in your arm.
+It can improve the movement of your wrist bones and the flexibility of soft tissues in your arm.
 You may also be given strengthening exercises.

-• Physiotherapists can also provide strategies and solutions for activities at work, such as when using a keyboard.
+• Physiotherapists can also provide advice on changing the way you do things at work, such as how you use your keyboard.

 • Pain medication such as paracetamol may provide relief.

-• Your doctor may offer cortisone injections, which can also provide short-term relief.
+• You may be offered cortisone injections, which can also provide short-term relief (up to 3 months).

-If symptoms persist for more than 6 months and are interfering with your daily life and work activities, despite self-care and treatment, you may need surgery.
-Surgery relieves pressure on the trapped nerve and aims to prevent any permanent nerve damage.
-Your doctor will be able to discuss the most suitable method of surgery with you.
+Surgery relieves pressure on the trapped nerve in your wrist and aims to prevent any permanent nerve damage.
+Your healthcare provider can refer you to a specialist (an orthopaedic surgeon) who can discuss the most suitable type of surgery with you.

 Apps reviewed by Healthify

-You may find it useful to look at some Graded motor imagery apps, Joint and bone health apps, and Pain management apps.
+You may find it useful to look at some nutrition, exercise and weight management apps.

 The following links have more information about carpal tunnel syndrome.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.